About advanced pancreatic cancer

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.

-Unfortunately, pancreatic cancer can be quite advanced when it is first diagnosed.
+Pancreatic cancer can be quite advanced when it is first diagnosed.
 This is because you may not know you have the cancer at first.
 You may not have had any symptoms when the cancer was in its early stages.
 Or symptoms you had may have been vague and difficult to spot.
-Advanced pancreatic cancer means the cancer may have spread from where it started, or come back some time after you were first treated.
+Advanced pancreatic cancer means the cancer has spread from where it started, or has come back some time after you were first treated (recurrence).
 It can be divided into

 Unfortunately, if you have advanced pancreatic cancer, it is not usually possible to cure it.
-But your doctor may suggest treatment to try to shrink the tumour down, slow its growth, or relieve symptoms.
+But your doctor may suggest treatment to try to shrink the tumour, slow its growth, and relieve symptoms.
+It can also help some people live longer.
 There is information about coping with the emotional and practical aspects of advanced cancer in the section about dying with cancer.

 Locally advanced disease

 This means that the cancer has spread through the bloodstream, or the lymphatic system, to other organs in the body.
 The most common place for it to spread to is the liver.
 But it could spread to the lining of the bowel or abdomen (the peritoneum), the lungs, the bones, or somewhere else.
 Cancer that has spread from where it started to other organs in the body is called secondary cancer or metastases.
-We have information about cancer that has spread to the liver, the lungs and the bones.
+We have information about cancer that has spread to the liver, cancer that has spread to the lungs and cancer that has spread to the bones.

 Even if your cancer cannot be cured, there is treatment available to control your symptoms.
-This treatment may also shrink the cancer and slow it down, even if it cannot get rid of it altogether.
+This treatment may shrink the cancer, slow it down and help some people live longer.

 - Where in the body the cancer has spread

 - The size and number of any secondary cancers

 You may also need pain control with pain killing drugs or nerve blocks.